KevinAst/astx-redux-util/src/docs/guide/fullExample.md

          If the state passed to the reducer is undefined, you must explicitly return the initial state.
          The initial state may not be undefined.

-   - with curHash entry, using placeboReducer ...
+   - with curHash entry, using defaulted state placebo ...
          Life is GOOD!